0xarch/fewu/_doc/Module Standards v1.md

 ### Call

 We recommend a standard module that only calls the `#db` `#core/constants` and built-in libraries of node.js, but you can still call other libraries without any restrictions.
+> We mounted the `database` on the `global` global object.
+If you do not need auto completion, it is no need to use it from import `#db`.

 ## Example